-If you suspect you have rheumatoid arthritis or have recently been diagnosed you will likely have concerns about how this disease will affect you.
-What is the normal rheumatoid arthritis progression?
+If you suspect you have rheumatoid arthritis (RA) or have been recently diagnosed with RA, you will likely have lots of questions and be feeling uncertain about what this disease means for your future.
+What is the normal RA progression?
 Will my symptoms get worse?
 How can I manage the disease?
+Do I have to have a surgery?

-These are all common questions asked by rheumatoid arthritis sufferers.
-The reality though is that each patient will experience a different progression of this disease.
-Because it is still unclear exactly what triggers rheumatoid arthritis and there are a number of factors, it can be difficult to predict an outcome.
+These (and more) are all frequent questions asked by RA sufferers.
+The reality though is that each patient will experience a unique progression of this disease.
+RA progression depends on multiple unpredictable variables.
+Because it is still unclear exactly what triggers RA, it can be nearly impossible to predict an exact outcome.

-Below is some general information about what to expect as well as the different stages of rheumatoid arthritis including the advanced condition known as progressive rheumatoid arthritis.
+Below is some general information about what to expect as well as the different stages of RA including the advanced condition known as progressive rheumatoid arthritis.

-Rheumatoid arthritis induces many unpredictable symptoms that differ from patient to patient.
-Here is an overview of potential outcomes that can occur while living with rheumatoid arthritis:
+RA sets in motion many unpredictable symptoms that create a unique disease pattern in each patient.
+Here is an overview of potential outcomes that can occur while living with RA:

 • Symptoms may come and go over the course of the disease